-When Salif Diao scored for Senegal against Denmark at the 2002 World Cup, Liverpool fans may have understandably been a bit excited.
+When Salif Diao scored against Denmark for Senegal during the 2002 World Cup, Liverpool fans may have understandably been a bit excited.
 It was a thing of beauty.

 How does it feel to learn your choice for the best ever World Cup goal is objectively wrong.

 Eder against the Soviet Union?
 Just a hit-and-hope.
 Esteban Cambiasso against Serbia and Montenegro?
 Got bored halfway through.
 Diego Forlán against Senegal?
 Not even the best goal in that group.

 The 2002 World Cup is known for a lot of things, and its plethora of great group stage goals can get lost amid the controversy which followed later in the tournament.

 However, early on in that tournament we were almost spoilt for choice.

 We got that Forlán volley, of course, and Roberto Carlos’ rocket against China, but the highlight has to be the supreme display of counter-attacking football which produced Salif Diao’s goal for Senegal against Denmark.

 Diao’s goal often misses out in chat about the tournament, and even chat about Senegal’s role within it, largely because it doesn’t fit the narrative of extremes.